FudaWiki/fudawiki-files/newgames/kwa-do.md

 title: Kwa-Dō
 description: Hanafuda Asian Fusion.
 published: true
-date: 2022-08-16T00:26:03.423Z
+date: 2024-04-06T10:13:52.469Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-08-15T16:33:25.892Z
 ---

 The following rules are based on the rulesheet included in the set of Kwa-Dō, a card game with cards of the same material and construction as western playing cards, but is functionally a hanafuda/hwatu deck hybrid, with patterns drawn by Virginia Seeger.
 It was published by K.K.
-Corner and R. Whitbeck for the American market.
+Corner and R. Whitbeck in 1959 for the American market.

 The game is designed to be played by 2 to 6 players (team-playing is also allowed) , and is largely based on [Sakura](/en/hanafuda/games/sakura), with elements from other hanafuda games mixed in.